mattwebboz/VRInightFMCUFenix/README.md

 ************* Use at your own risk!
 Make backups of your existing configuration   **************************

-This is work in progress of a working VRInfight MCP (Airbus) with Fenix using FenixQuarz and Spad.Next.
-The speed, heading, altitude and virtible speed was written from scratch.
+This is work in progress of a working VRInfight MCP (Airbus) with Fenix using FenixQuarz and Spad.Next, including support for FPA.
+The speed, heading, altitude and vertical speed was written from scratch.
 The radio /nav section was imported from an existing profile.

 This will work in the trial version of Spad.Next if you want to see if you can get it working.